Board of Commissioners Meetings

 In addition to the increased noise, debris, and temporary traffic delays typically associated with construction activity, impacts to public services will be as follows:

-- Trail users will be able to use local city trails and neighborhood streets to avoid closed trail segments.
+- The trail segments will be closed during active construction activities.
+Posted detours will not be provided.
+Trail users will be able to use local city trails or other internal park trails to avoid closed trail segments.

 Public Communications Approach: